BrettHallen/Booklet-PDF-on-MacOS/README.md

 - [YouTube video](https://youtu.be/mSsKpEZ4v3w)

 ## The problem
+Many, ahem, "solutions" on YouTube simply tell you use the built-in Preview program and choose the "booklet" option in the Layout section of the print dialogue.<br>

-The Preview program relies on the printer driver (apparently) to determine whether it will offer you the Layout \> Booklet option.
+This ignores the root cause which is that Preview relies on the installed printer driver to determine whether it will offer you the Layout \> Booklet option.
 For example my venerable Brother HL-5340D (2009) uses the "Generic PCL Laser Printer version 2.3" and slightly more recent HP Colour LaserJet M452dw (2016) uses "HP Color LaserJet M452dw-AirPrint version 4.0".
-Neither of these activate Preview's booklet layout option (apparently a CUPS issue?).<br>
+Neither of these offered the booklet layout option (although I got my HP working, see below).<br>

-The solution?<br>
+## Solution #1
 Simply install the manufacturer's driver.
 Pffft.
 Not so easy for older ... yet still perfectly working ... printers.<br>

 BUT!
 Reinstalling the AirPrint driver for my HP printer DID enable the "Print at Booklet" option in Preview.
 After some more searching I did manage to find a current (macOS 26) driver for my HP printer which also supported booklet layout, but the Brother printer drivers stopped being updated after macOS 10.15 Catalina so I need to rely on the generic PCL driver.<br>